Rezaulkf03/Hello-World/README.md

 # Hello-World
-This repository contains Python code of Regresssion Analysis of a Dataset.
+This repository contains Python code of Statistical Analysis of a Dataset.